 Give Your Web Design A Facelift

-Don’t judge a book by the cover.
-We’ve all head that advice before.
-But, when it comes to web design, the advice is rarely heeded.
+Don’t judge a book by its cover.
+We’ve all heard that advice before.
+But, the advice is rarely heeded regarding web design changes.
 It takes a visitor to your site all of 50 milliseconds to form an opinion of your site.

 You read that correctly.
-In just 0.05 seconds, a visitor to your site has already decided whether or not they’re going to stay or click away.
+In just 0.05 seconds, a visitor to your site has already decided whether or not they will stay or click away.

-If you’re feeling like your website is looking a little stale, you may not need to throw it all out and start over.
+If your website looks a little stale, you may not need to throw it all out and start over.
 Making a tweak here and there can help perk it up.
 Our web design experts are here to help you implement changes to your website quickly and efficiently.
 Get in touch with us today!